Rivers State: Transportation

 Taxicabs, buses and ferries dominate public transport.
-They are usually inexpensive and are often used for multi passenger pick ups.
+They are usually inexpensive and are often used for multi-passenger pick-ups.
 Commercial vehicles in Port Harcourt maintain sky blue, white and sky blue livery.
-Operating without these government-approved colors is punishable with a fine of ₦10,000.
+Operating without these government-approved colours is punishable with a fine of up to ₦10,000.

+The 1067 mm Cape Gauge Eastern Railway Line north from Port Harcourt to Aba in Abia State, built 1913–16, restored 2009–15.

 Both domestic and international flights are available from Port Harcourt International Airport.
 Airlines such as Lufthansa, Air France, Qatar Air, Ethiopian Airlines, Med-View, Air Peace and Cronos link the state to destinations including Frankfurt, Paris, Lagos and Malabo.
 Passengers can easily get a taxi or rental car at the authorized vehicle area.
 Companies like Europcar, Avis and Hertz have offices near the airport.
 In addition, the Port Harcourt Air Force Base is located in the state capital.
 It gained popularity as a commercial destination due to the closure of the international airport.
 After that airport reopened, most airlines abandoned the base.
 However, it still has some destinations since the airport is closer to the centre than the main airport.

 Seaports handle much more diversified import cargo activities than airports.
 The Port of Onne is one of the largest and busiest seaports in the country.
 Its mobile harbour cranes are one of the biggest in Africa, with a lifting capacity of 208 metric tonnes.
 Another important seaport is the Port of Port Harcourt.
-It was the second largest port in Nigeria in the 1950s.
+It was the second-largest port in Nigeria in the 1950s.
 In 1954, it cleared about $54 million worth of imports and exports, while the shipping facilities at Calabar cleared $11 million worth of goods.

 Water

-The majority of Riverians obtain their water for household uses from vendors.
+The majority of Riverians obtain their water for household use from vendors.
 There are also those who extract their water from private boreholes and wells and incur costs for the investment, maintenance, spare parts, pumping, and in some cases treating the water.
 Several others receive their domestic water from rainwater catchments, nearby streams or rivers.
 In the oil-bearing communities, many residents have easy access to basic infrastructure systems, although, most of the facilities are nonfunctional.

-In the large urban localities such as Port Harcourt and Obio-Akpor, Port Harcourt Water Corporation handles the provision of urban water supply and wastewater management services for 15% of the population.
+In large urban localities such as Port Harcourt and Obio-Akpor, Port Harcourt Water Corporation handles the provision of urban water supply and wastewater management services for 15% of the population.
 A number of towns and villages with iron-contaminated H2O have resorted to treating one chemical contaminant with another.
 Most of the water collection in low-income urban residential areas is done by women.
 In 2008, NDHS reported that 26% of adult females collect drinking water more than adult male counterparts at 21%.

 In order to improve access to safe, reliable, affordable, and sustainable water supply services, USAID, through its Sustainable Water and Sanitation in Africa program collaborated with the Ministry of Water Resources and Rural Development from April 2013 to June 2015.